clusterio/clusterio/docs/writing-plugins.md

 ## Logging Messages

 The base plugin classes provide a winston logger for logging messages to the shared cluster log.
-For instances a copy of the log is also stored on the slave the instance is on.
+For instances a copy of the log is also stored on the host the instance is on.
 To use it, pass a string to one of the log levels functions, for example:

 ```js